“I am the LORD your God, who brought you out of Egypt, out of the land of slavery.” — Exodus 20:2

 Are you a pessimist or an optimist?
 Believe it or not, one day, according to Jewish tradition, God will want to know.

-The Jewish sages teach that there will be a series of questions each person is asked when his or her time on Earth has come to an end.
+The Jewish sages teach there are several questions each person is asked when his or her time on Earth comes to an end.
 Among those questions are “were you an honest person?” and “did you make time to study God’s Word?”
 One of them is also “did you anticipate salvation?”
 In other words, were you an optimist?
 Did you anticipate that things could get better and that God would help you?

 We are commanded to believe in a God who hears our prayers and cares deeply for us.
 We are instructed to believe in a God who can and will help us out of our own personal bondage, our own trials and difficulties.
 So can God command us to be optimistic about life?
 Yes, because to believe in the God who took the Israelites out of Egypt is to believe that God can perform miracles for us, too!
 He expects that level of faith and commitment from us.